 1. Lat pull down

 This is the first of the ‘pulling from above’ choices.
-Usually this is done with a single wide grip cable attachment, but in the video you’ll see that our studio has a cable system with two independent weight stacks.
+Usually, this is done with a single wide grip cable attachment.
+But in the video, you’ll see that our studio has a cable system with two independent weight stacks.
 That means you can have a different handle for each arm.
-This helps to prevent one side dominating, like it might if you had a single wide bar attachment.
+This helps to prevent one side dominating like it might if you had a single wide bar attachment.
 It also means you can create variety in the pulling angle and width.
 You can go wide overhand, medium neutral grip or narrow underhand.
-So, with the same exercise you can create variety from workout to workout, set to set or even rep to rep. Variety works the muscles in different ways and prevents them getting used to a particular stimulus.
+So, with the same exercise, you can create variety from workout to workout, set to set or even rep to rep. Variety works the muscles in different ways and prevents them from getting used to a particular stimulus.

 There are certain things you should ensure when performing the lat pull down.

 -Ensure your shoulder blades are depressed, your shoulders pulled back and your chest high at the bottom of the movement.
-For most people the lats are stronger than the muscles that keep the shoulder blades and spine in the correct position.
+For most people, the lats are stronger than the muscles that keep the shoulder blades and spine in the correct position.
 The result is that they pull a lot of weight with poor form.
 With poor form comes ineffective stimulation of all the muscles in the back and an increased risk of injury.
-Start light, make sure you can adopt the right posture and increase the weight in line with the increases in the strength of your postural muscles.
+Start light, make sure you can adopt the right posture.
+Then increase the weight in line with the increases in the strength of your postural muscles.